DotNetAnalyzers/StyleCopAnalyzers/documentation/KnownChanges.md

 ### SA1025

-StyleCop Classic allowed multiple spaces to precede a comment placed at the end of a line, such as the following:
+:warning: StyleCop Classic allowed multiple spaces to precede a comment placed at the end of a line, such as the
+following:

 ```csharp
 int x;    // comment